njoy/interpolation/README.md

 ### Example 7: Variants

-The inteperpolation library provides an efficient `Variant` class template.
+The interpolation library provides an efficient `Variant` class template.
 The `Variant` provides the same interface as its parameter types but does not incur virtualization and heap allocation overhead.